jorgebucaran/hyperapp/README.md

 ### Lifecycle Events

 You can be notified when elements managed by the virtual DOM are created, updated or removed via lifecycle events.
-Use them for animation, data fetching, wrapping third party libraries, cleaning up resources, etc.
+Use them for animation, data fetching, wrapping third-party libraries, cleaning up resources, etc.

-Note that lifecycle events are attached to virtual DOM nodes not to components.
+Note that lifecycle events are attached to virtual DOM nodes, not to components.
 Consider adding a key to ensure that the event is attached to a specific DOM element, rather than a recycled one.

 #### oncreate